 Industry Analysis & Industry Trends

-The Pre-Primary Education industry includes a range of providers, such as local authority nursery schools and classes attached to primary schools, privately funded schools, community organisations and charities and private for-profit businesses.
-Nurseries primarily cater to three- and four-year-olds, although operators are increasingly expanding their services to offer childcare for two-year-olds and even younger children.
-Nurseries and preschools are generally protected from dramatic fluctuations in revenue because they provide essential services to working parents.
-However, over the past five years, sustained recessionary conditions have had a marked effect on the industry, with revenue declining consecutively over the two years through 2011-12... purchase to read more
+The Pre-Primary Education industry includes a range of providers, such as local authority nursery schools, privately funded schools, community organisations and private, for-profit businesses.
+Nurseries primarily cater to three- and four-year-olds, although operators are increasingly expanding their services to offer childcare for even younger children.
+Although nurseries are essential services for many working parents, the industry is not completely protected from wider economic conditions in the United Kingdom.
+Industry revenue declined over the two years through 2011-12, as industry operators were still feeling the recessionary crunch.
+However, economic recovery has allowed for stable industry growth in more recent years... purchase to read more

 Industry Report - Industry Locations Chapter

 The low level of industry concentration means that revenue for nursery education is distributed in a similar pattern to the population.
 Nursery schools and classes provide a service that is required across the United Kingdom wherever there are families with children of nursery age.
+Aecom, a UK planning consultancy, estimates that a nursery needs approximately 10,000 local residents to be financially viable.
 Pre-primary education services are provided by the devolved governments of the United Kingdom and administered by local authorities.

 The South East

-Areas of higher population density, such as the South East, account for a higher share of nursery establishments.
-Government statistics show that a high proportion of nursery classes, which are attached to primary schools, are clustered in the South East region and this is logical given that the region is home to 13.7% of the population... purchase to read more
+Areas of higher population density, such as the South East, account for a higher share of nursery establishments... purchase to read more